Are your tyres past it?

 Tyres – working hard for you

-Just because your tyre is 6, or even 10, years old does not automatically make it unsafe, but it is still worth getting it checked, as tyres work very hard, day in, day out.
-Tyres should be checked regularly for signs of damage and tread wear.
+Just because your tyre is 6, or even 10, years old does not automatically make it unsafe.
+As aforementioned, it may have been fitted two year after manufacture and was perfectly safe at the time of fitting, but it is still worth getting it checked, as tyres work very hard, day in, day out.
+Tyres should be checked regularly for signs of ageing, damage and tread wear.

 Rubber compounds used in tyres contain anti-oxidising chemicals that help to slow down the natural ageing process of untreated rubber.
 However, tyres will always deteriorate with age, which increases the risk of tyre failure, and there are many ways in which this can be spotted: